 One that we highly recommend is the Vine Vera Travel Hand Cream.
 It’s a deluxe size, so it’s easy to toss in your purse while you explore the sights on your bucket list.

-The formula contains glycerin, a humectant that attracts moisture from the environment and into your skin.
+The formula contains glycerin, a humectant with moisture-binding properties.
 It also has other moisture-binding ingredients to help your hands retain all that hydrating goodness for longer.
 One use of this cream and your hands will immediately feel velvety soft and smooth again.

 Don’t Wear Unnecessary Makeup on Your Flights